axieinfinity/ronin-documentation/docs/developer-guide/smart-contract-deploying/using-truffle.md

 # Using Truffle

-Deployment of smart contracts is only available on testnet.
-For mainnet, please refer to the [builder program](https://axie.substack.com/p/axie-infinity-builders-program) for more information.
+For now we only allow certain projects to deploy smart contract on Ronin Network.
+Please refer to [builder program](https://axie.substack.com/p/axie-infinity-builders-program) for more information.

 ### Install truffle